 The ergonomic and adjustable features of these pillows also make them ideal for people who snore or have back and neck pain.

 And finally, because these are natural pillows produced without harmful chemicals and pesticides, they’re a top choice among pregnant women.

 Since bedding is in contact with our body’s largest organ (skin), people are now focusing more attention on buying naturally organic materials.
-Sleeping on pillows that are not made from organic fabrics means coming into contact with chemicals, pesticides and other harmful ingredients that can cause discomfort, and even long-term health challenges.
+Sleeping on pillows that are not made from organic fabrics means coming into contact with chemicals, pesticides and other harmful ingredients that can cause discomfort and even long-term health challenges.

 The process of growing bamboo is a naturally organic one, though there are some chemicals involved in the production, or spinning, of the fabric.
-By contrast, it has now been discovered that even organic cotton farming uses pesticides, so if you’re looking for a naturally organic solution, a bamboo pillow is the best choice.
+By contrast, it has now been discovered that even organic cotton farming uses pesticides, so if you’re looking for a natural organic solution, a bamboo pillow is the best choice.